-The light morning mists of late summer and early autumn, combined with the relatively cool microclimate which exists at the foot of the gently sloping North Downs Way, allows our grapes to develop wonderful aromas which are part of the unique personality and ‘terroir’ of Godstone Sparkling Wines.
+The light morning mists of late Summer and early Autumn, combined with the relatively cool microclimate which exists at the foot of the gently sloping North Downs Way, allows our grapes to develop wonderful aromas that are part of the unique personality and ‘terroir’ of Godstone Sparkling Wines.
 Imagine a cloudless day in June, when the ditches are creamy with Meadowsweet and Cow Parsley, the air heavy with all the scents of Summer, aromas of splendour which we aim to encapsulate in every bottle of our English Wine.

-The vineyard is set in fifty acres of glorious countryside, within the Surrey Hills Area of Outstanding Natural Beauty, and the vines are grown on a gentle south-facing slope with free-draining Upper Greensand soil.
-Three varieties of grapes are grown: Seyval Blanc, Dornfelder, and Bacchus, to produce White, Rosé and Sparkling Wine.
+Godstone Vineyard is set in fifty acres of glorious countryside, within the Surrey Hills Area of Outstanding Natural Beauty, and the vines are grown on a gentle south-facing slope with free-draining Upper Greensand soil.
+Two varieties of grapes are grown - Seyval Blanc and Bacchus.
+We harvest by hand and only select the very best fruit.

 Our single estate Sparkling Wines are only available for purchase directly from the shop at Godstone Vineyards.
-They are limited edition, boutique wines and the availability is determined by the vagaries of the English weather!
-For details of current availability and prices either visit our vineyard shop or contact email@example.com
+They are limited edition, boutique wines and the availability is determined by the vagaries of the English climate!
+For details of current vintages and prices either visit our shop during opening hours or contact firstname.lastname@example.org

 Discover the quality of our wines prior to making a purchase; our staff will be pleased to help you make your choice.
 We also have a wide selection of gifts and local produce, whilst our cafeteria serves light lunches, teas and coffees.
 Click here for our Main Menu.
 We have indoor seating plus a covered terrace for ‘al fresco’ eating and drinking with splendid views towards the Weald.